Skip to content

 Monika said:

-“The hardest part of implementing this strategy is to learn and deeply understand your product and understand how it’s better or different to competitors.
+“The hardest part of implementing this strategy is to learn and deeply understand your product and how it’s better or different from your competitors.
 This knowledge helps you produce relevant content.”

 “You need to really understand what prospects might be looking for, the specific language they use when searching.”